 ANOTHER ASIDE: If you want to see what a blank stare looks like, ask someone who is going on about “overvaccination” what some of this terminology means.
 Ask for specifics, something like, “Well, when a horse’s immune system is overloaded, what, specifically, is happening?
 Is it the humoral system that’s overloaded?”

 Anyway, this overload thing is just another dopey idea.
-Horses get, what, six or seven different vaccines (depending on where you live, and what your veterinarian recommends)?
-The number things that cause an immune response that the horse encounters EVERY DAY is incalculable.
-Horses eat, rub up against, and inhale things that stimulate the immune system continuously, and that’s not even considering things like wounds, insect bites, and countless other things.
+Horses get vaccinated against, what, six or seven different diseases (depending on where you live, and what your veterinarian recommends)?
+The number of things that the horse encounters that causes an immune response EVERY DAY is incalculable.
+Horses eat, rub up against, and inhale things that stimulate the immune system continuously, and that’s not even considering things like wounds, insect bites (to name a couple).
 Compared to the immune stimulation of, say, a barn full of hay, bugs, and dust, the amount of stimulation contributed by a vaccine is nothing, and it doesn’t even begin to stretch the capacity of the system.
 As an example, all of the vaccines that are given to kids requires about 1 one hundredth of one per cent (0.01%) of their immune system capacity.
 Overloading just doesn’t happen.